flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - people in this space
         - the above
         - [[tantek Çelik]]
+        - "how can we build this with as little technology as possible"
+        - how can we take open tools like [[logseq]], or semi-open like [[obsidian]], and create a reusable stor
     - projects in this space (knowledge tools)
     - recurrent calls in this space
         - https://lu.ma/toolsforthoughtrocks